 It's a rudder, it's a signal flag, and it can help maintain body temperature.
 The under-appreciated tale is herein celebrated and given the respect it deserves.

-It took some maneuvering to get past the automatic content filters, but this is information that's helpful to all dog owners, so it was worth the effort.
 Learn more than you'd probably care to know about the tail end of your dog.

 The Centers For Disease Control and Prevention consider the dog bite problem to be of epidemic proportions.
 Here's the painful truth about the economics, statistics and scope of the dog bite epidemic.